stefanicjuraj/stefanicjuraj/README.md

 April 2023 — Present

-- Frontend development of the documentation website (*[docs.reversinglabs.com](https://docs.reversinglabs.com/)*) using JavaScript, React, Docusaurus, HTML, and CSS.
+- Development of the documentation website (*[docs.reversinglabs.com](https://docs.reversinglabs.com/)*) using JavaScript, React, Docusaurus, HTML, and CSS.
 - Automating documentation workflows (testing, deploying, publishing) using Python, YAML, and GitLab CI/CD.
 - Authoring and maintaining software documentation (user guides, release notes), API and CLI references, and technical content using a docs-as-code approach with Markdown, MDX, and Git.